-Delaware 82-3066826 (State or other jurisdiction of incorpora ation or organization) (I.R.S.
-Employer Identification No.) 2445 Technology Forest Blvd, Buildi ing 4, 12th Floor The Woodlands, Texas 9 - 77381 (Address of principal execution ive offices) (Zip Code) (281) 403-5772 (Registrant's telephone number, in cluding area code) (Former nam e, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Ac et: Title of each class Name of each exchange on which re gistered Common stock, \$0.01 par value CHX The Nasdaq Stock Market LLC etion 13 or 15(d) of the Securities Exchange Act of 1934 during the subject to such filing requirements for the past 90 ta File required to be submitted pursuant to Rule 405 of Regugistrant was required to submit such files).
-Yes 🗵 No 🗆 lation S-T non-accelerated filer, a smaller reporting company, or an emer company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer ✓ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark c if the registrant has elected not to use t he extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act $\square$
+Delaware 82-3066826 (State or other ju risdiction of incorporation or organization on) (I.R.S.
+Employer Identification No.) 2445 Technolog gy Forest Blvd, Building 4, 12th Floor T he Woodlands, Texas 77381 (Addre ess of principal executive offices) (Zip Code) (Registrant's tele (281) 403-5772 phone number, including area co de) (Former name, former address a and former fiscal year, if changed since last report) Securities registered pursuant t o Section 12(b) of the Act: Title of each class Frading Symbol(s) Name of each exchange on which re egistered Common stock k, \$0.01 par value CHX The Nasdaq Stock Market LL C er the registrant (1) has filed all reports require period that the registrant was required to file: er the registrant has submitted electronically eng the preceding 12 months (or for such short ulation S-T or the registrant is a large accelerated filer, an f "large accelerated filer," "accelerated filer," Large accelerated filer \square Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company y, indicate by check mark if the registrant has provided pursuant to Section 13(a) of the Exc sition period for complying with any new or revised